Thursday, May 28, 2026

 CAMPBELLIAN FUNCTION: *cosmological, sociological*

 Volume One of this series didn't confine itself to the show's Season One but added on three episodes from Season Two.
 Volume Two shows even greater impatience, adding a full seven Season Three episodes to the mix.
-This does allow the collection to conclude with an adaptation of a major comics storyline, The Phoenix Saga.
+This does allow the collection to conclude with an adaptation of a major comics storyline, The Phoenix Saga-- or at least the first half of it.

 Narratively speaking, Two features the same game, mixing old and new material to make the cartoons resemble the then-current comic books.
 But though there's no evident change in creative personnel, Season Two looks better.
 Perhaps succeeding in the ratings gave the second season a bigger budget, resulting in better animation for both drama and fight-scenes,